Fralleee/disneyplus-unblur/README.md

 > [!NOTE]
 > Disney+ has removed the overlay, so this extension is no longer required

-Enhance your Disney+ viewing experience with **Disney+ Unblur**!
-Our extension is meticulously designed to remove the blur overlay that appears on video controls and subtitles, providing you with a clearer, uninterrupted viewing experience.
-With **Disney+ Unblur**, dive into your favorite Disney+ content without any distracting blur effects, making your magical journey smoother and more enjoyable.
+**Disney+ Unblur**! removes the blur overlay that appears on video controls and subtitles, providing you with a clearer viewing experience.

 [Installation](#installation) •
 [Usage](#usage) •